Quarkyonic Neutron Stars as Candidates for the GW230529 Mass-Gap Object: Results and Discussions

 The figure also shows that the quarkyonic crossover remains smooth in all cases: there is no abrupt plateau or discontinuity in $P(\varepsilon)$, and the slopes remain positive.
 Practically, the elevated pressure in the $(\mathrm{G3},\,0.3,\,1400)$ model implies the largest increase in the maximum mass and a modest inflation of radii at fixed mass relative to the other curves; the intermediate $(\mathrm{G3},\,0.3,\,800)$ case produces a smaller but still significant shift, while the $(\mathrm{IOPB},\,0.3,\,800)$ curve remains closest to the purely baryonic IOPB-I behavior at the densities shown.

-The corresponding mass-radius ($M$-$R$) characteristics derived from the quarkyonic equations of state are shown in Figure~\ref{fig:mr}.
+The corresponding mass-radius ($M$-$R$) characteristics derived from the quarkyonic equations of state are shown in Fig.~\ref{fig:mr}.
 Each curve represents the stellar sequence obtained from integrating the Tolman-Oppenheimer-Volkoff equations for the specified EOS parameters.
 The horizontal shaded band denotes the $2.5$-$4.5\,M_\odot$ interval associated with the heavier component of the GW230529 event, which defines the observationally inferred ``mass gap'' between typical neutron stars and low-mass black holes.
+It is important to emphasize that, within the present crossover framework, the maximum mass of a neutron star is governed by the effective stiffness of the equation of state at supranuclear densities.
+While enforcing thermodynamic consistency in a smooth crossover construction induces a modification of the energy density, as discussed by Masuda \emph{et al.} \cite{Masuda2013} and implemented by Han \emph{et al.} \cite{sophia_han_19}, this does not eliminate the dominant role of quarkyonic-inspired dynamics in providing enhanced pressure support at high densities.
+Accordingly, the large maximum masses obtained in this work reflect a robust consequence of incorporating quarkyonic-inspired stiffening within a thermodynamically consistent EOS, rather than a fine-tuned artifact of the interpolation procedure.
+Interpolation-induced variations at lower densities primarily influence the stellar radius and have a subleading impact on the stability threshold.